HTTPJXRDN/FH6-Auction-House-Sniper/README.md

 - Do not tab out while running
 - HDD and any external drives NOT recommended
 - Performance may vary depending on system and internet speed
+- Wifi, HDDs, external drives, slower internet may cause bidding to happen instead of buyout